davidandradeduarte/learn-go-with-tests/NOTES.md

 maps can be `nil`. adding to it causes runtime panic. reading it will return empty map

 writing to an existing key will override its value

+very interesting that since we have full control over a mock struct, we are able to assert how many times a method has been called (a struct count field for example).
+See count [countdown.go](mocking/countdown.go)